KarolineKlan/mlops_nlp/reports/README.md

 s204052 has contributed a lot to the source code scrips including train.py and data.py as well as setting up WandB project team, handeling all of the DVC by creating buckets and making sure config files tracks the versions of the data, added the pre-commit-hooks and participated in the report writing and added the documentations.

 s214609 has also contributed to the source code scripts especially data.py, model and train.
-The student was in charge of developing the unit-tests and making of the github actions as well as the coverage, helping getting the API working and worked on trying to create a front end for the application.
+The student was in charge of developing the unit-tests and making of the github actions as well as the coverage, helping getting the API working and worked on trying to create a front end for the application, though we did not manage at this point.

 s214596 also contriuted a lot to the source code especially the model.py script, has worked on setting up the docker-files and cloud build, and has worked on setting up the API and creating the cloud function for the deployment to the end user as well as creating tasks.py.